Bionif92/Cursos-de-Programacion/React/React.md

 ### Context API Summary (and why NOT to use it instead of Redux)

-Context used for low frecuency updates - is no
+Context used for low frecuency updates - is not optimized for high frecency updates